vartanbeno/SOEN487-Project/README.md

 The project is a full stack microservices application for sending and receiving messages between users.
 Our project is broken down into 3 services:

- - Authentication Service
+- Authentication service
- - Messaging Service
+- Messaging service
- - Notification Service
+- Notification service

+The project is currently hosted [here](http://vartanbeno.com:50000/), but it is highly encouraged to read the full [project report](Project%20Report.pdf) before trying it out.

 # Getting Started